 Today Barrio Latino on that same street is a perfect example of Bastille nightlife and on Boulevard Henri IV a Brazilian bar called Wake Up Paris captures something of that same atmosphere; it is full of young people deep in conversation, as well as offering an extensive range of caipirinhas.
 Bastille has many excellent bistros, including the cosy Vins des Pyrenees on Rue Castex.

 In the Viaduc des Arts on Avenue Daumesnil you can watch artisans at work as you browse through the galleries and studios.
 Nearby the Promenade Plantee is a green space in the city with roses and fruit trees.

-This non-touristy neighbourhood is a good base for seeing anything and everything in Paris with good transport connections and many sights within walking distance.
+This non-touristy neighbourhood is a good base for seeing anything and everything in Paris whether you have three days in Paris or a whole month.
+Bastille has good transport connections and many sights within walking distance.
 For example it’s a five minute walk to the Ile St Louis and its boutiques, restaurants and galleries which remain surprisingly authentic.

 French-born novelist Julian Green once reflected that “until you have wasted time in a city you cannot pretend to know it well”.
 People watching in the cafes and bars or browsing through the markets, I can’t think of a better neighbourhood or city to ‘waste’ time.